Accounting standard setting

 At the start of 1984, the Accounting Standards Review Board (ASRB) was established by the Ministerial Council for Companies and Securities to review the standards produced by profession and give them the force of company law, where approved by the ASRB.
 This system operated under the Companies Act 1981 (Cwlth) and corresponding State/Territory Codes.
 The ASRB and the profession’s AcSB merged in 1988, with the ASRB continuing to work closely with the PSASB.

 Another restructure was put in place in 2000, with the AASB merging with the PSASB.
 The new AASB was formally re-established under the Australian Securities and Investments Commission Act 1989 (as it was then re-titled).
-The regulatory changes also included the establishment of the Financial Reporting Council (FRC) by the Australian Government, to oversee the activities of the AASB.
+The regulatory changes also included the establishment of the Financial Reporting Council (FRC) by the Australian Government to oversee the activities of the AASB.

 The AASB’s standards now apply under the Corporations Act 2001, and the AASB continues to operate under the Australian Securities and Investments Commission Act 2001.

-The Australian accounting standard setters also put significant effort into contributing to the development of international accounting standards under the International Accounting Standards Committee (IASC), which was established in 1973 and became the International Accounting Standards Board (IASB) in 2001.
-The AASB also sought to harmonise and converge its standards with those of the IASB and to assist the Public Sector Committee (PSC) of the International Federation of Accountants in developing standards for the public sector.
+The Australian accounting standard setters also put significant effort into contributing to developing international accounting standards under the International Accounting Standards Committee (IASC), which was established in 1973 and became the International Accounting Standards Board (IASB) in 2001.
+The AASB also sought to harmonise and converge its standards with those of the IASB and assist the Public Sector Committee (PSC) of the International Federation of Accountants in developing standards for the public sector.
 The PSC is now called the International Public Sector Accounting Standards Board (IPSASB).